-London: An Indian Sikh man’s turban was ripped by a white man shouting “Muslim go back” in an apparent racist attack outside the UK parliament, according to a media report.
+London: An Indian Sikh man’s turban was ripped by a white man in an apparent racist attack outside the UK parliament, according to a media report.

-Ravneet Singh, 37, who is from Punjab, was waiting to enter the Portcullis House, part of the British Parliamentary Estate, to meet Sikh Labour MP Tanmanjeet Singh Dhesi when the assault took place yesterday.
+Ravneet Singh, 37, from Punjab in India, said he was waiting to enter the Portcullis House, part of the British Parliamentary Estate, to meet Sikh Labour MP Tanmanjeet Singh Dhesi when the assault took place yesterday.

-Singh said he was waiting in the queue when the man, who was shouting “Muslim go back”, approached him and tried to remove his turban, a religious headgear.
+Singh said he was waiting in the queue when the man, who was shouted “Muslim go back”, approached him and attempted to remove his turban, a religious headgear worn by Sikh men.

 “I was in the queue outside Portcullis House and this guy ran up to us.
 Just before we got to the entrance he came up to me and attacked me.

-Singh said the man made a “racist comment” in another language that he did not understand.
+Singh said that the man made a “racist comment” in another language that he did not recognise.